The Yamaha RX-V685 7.2 AV receiver features an impressive list of features as well as several superb extras making it ideal for any home cinema room.

 If you want a silent operation, the front headphone jack allows you to enjoy the same quality of sound without disturbing those around you.

-In addition to the fantastic range of DSP presets, the RX-V685 uses several audio decoders including Dolby Atmos® and DTS:X™.
+In addition to the fantastic range of DSP presets, the Yamaha RX-V685 uses several audio decoders including Dolby Atmos® and DTS:X™.
 The unit also has Yamaha’s Compressed Music Enhancer mode which adds richness and details often removed when an audio track is converted into Mp3 format.

 Another notable feature is the built-in streaming options, which uses the built-in Wi-Fi (alternatively, you can hardwire into your router using the Ethernet port).
 You can stream music using iTunes, Spotify or from many Internal radio stations.